filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 // Existing deal state structure gets a new field with sector number. struct DealState {
-    // All existing fields as today.
-    // ...

     // 0 if not yet included in proven sector (0 is also a valid sector number).
     SectorNumber: SectorNumber,

+    // Other existing fields as today.
+    // ...

+    // REMOVED
+    // VerifiedClaim: AllocationID,

 }

 struct State {